jupihes/presentation/presentation.rst

 General Challenges for Telco's
 ------------------------------

-What are general Challenges for Mobile Operator
+What are general Challenges for Mobile Operator?

+1. Threat of new entrants
+2. Threat of substitutes
+3. Bargaining power of customers
+4. Bargaining power of suppliers
+5. Competitive rivalry

 .. image:: images/ADL-2-challenges.png
 	:height: 20px